banner image

 Having a strong support system can be a protective factor against PMADs.

-This may look like having a few trusted people with whom you can vent, share vulnerable thoughts and feelings with, a supportive partner, other people going through pregnancy, or folks who will help with chores and cooking post-birth.
+This may look like having a few trusted people with whom you can vent, share vulnerable thoughts and feelings with a supportive partner, other people going through pregnancy, a doula, or folks who will help with chores and cooking post-birth.

 perinatal postpartum mental health disorders support system